-In case of violation of duty, the appointment of the OO shall be withdrawn.
+In case of violation of duty by an OO, the appointment of the OO shall be withdrawn.
 In addition, negligent certifications or wilful misrepresentations are grounds for disciplinary action by the NAC concerned.
-See also 3.2.
+See also 3.3.

-5.2 FLIGHT CERTIFICATION
+5.2 FLIGHT CONTROL and VERIFICATION